The Mount Batur hike in Kintamani, Bali is one of the most popular and enjoyable sunrise trekking experiences you can have in Indonesia.

 What To Bring

-- Footwear: Regular shoes are fine, but sturdy hiking shoes are better for the Mount Batur hike.
+- Footwear: Regular shoes are fine, but sturdy hiking shoes are better.
+You can also do it with hiking sandals, but I wouldnβt wear flip flops.
 Youβll be walking on slippery gravel and steep inclines or declines at times.

 - Poncho: If you go during the rainy season (especially December to February), you might want to bring a rain jacket just in case.